gangmuk/gangmuk.github.io/_posts/2024-05-25-difficult-journey-to-find-a-new-research-project.md

   - Framework system for CXL
   - The problem of CXL research is hardware.
 Namsung Kim lab has it only....

-May 21st:
-- *Studying CXL*
+*May 21st*: CXL
 - CXL HW: CXL intel CPU cluster
 - How to use it?
   - Adding more DRAM in CXL slot
 - Multiple machines are sharing a large pool of memory in CXL at low latency.
 - CXL memory pool will be recognized as another numa machine
 - CXL latency: 100ns??? don't remember exactly.
 - CXL supports cache coherence
   - What does it mean exactly?
 - HotNet '23
   - A Case Against CXL Memory Pooling (**I like this paper!**).
 Will CXL disappear eventually?
   - Lesson: CXL
 - Demistifying CXL, MICRO '23
 - *Lesson*
   - In the middle of the meeting: I want to do CXL!
   - Right after the meeting: Hmm..
 SmartNIC, RDMA will not be easy and almost impossible considering the fact that I don't have background knowledge but at the same time it is not too late to change the topic.
   - After a bit more of time: CXL will be actually pretty tricky.. hmm.. still.. possible..

-May 22nd
+*May 22nd*
 - I don't think I did any meaningful work.
 What did I do?
 Don't remember.

-May 23rd: **reading LDOS**
+*May 23rd*: **reading LD**
-- Two thoughts after reading LDOS
+- Two thoughts after reading LD
   - **1. This is a kind of big picture that can be a thesis.
 In this sense, maybe I should.**
     - Should I jump on this project?
-    - **I need to talk about it with Brighten.**
+    - **I need to talk about it with B.**
   - **[IMPORTANT] 2.
 It makes me think about SLATE + Cloud project more.**
     - Self-running cloud can be extension of SLATE by adding more components and solve them with machine learning.
       - Request routing component